ajmcm/ajmcm.github.io/_posts/2025-03-31-recursive-hellscape.markdown

    tree_list(R, List2, List0).
 ```

-And now the trace (with helpful comments added courtesy of ChatGPT...):
+And now the trace (with extremely helpful comments added courtesy of ChatGPT...):
 ```
 % Define a binary tree structure:
 %         2